 - Stage two.
 During this stage you will have the pulse generator, or “brain pacemaker,” implanted under the skin in your chest area, near the collarbone and connected to the electrodes placed during stage one.
 You will be under general anesthesia for the procedure.
 Your physician will implant the generator and attach the lead.
 The surgery is normally very well-tolerated and is usually performed on an outpatient basis.

 It should be noted that DBS offers many benefits.
 The generator can be programmed by a neurologist, and customized to each individual patient.
 The procedure is also reversible.
 Most patients experience a significant improvement of symptoms.
 However, as with any brain surgery, there are risks.
 With DBS, the risk of stroke is 1 in 100 and infection is 1 in 50.

 Today, many more patients could be helped by DBS than are currently benefiting from the procedure.
 Statistics show only 7 percent of Parkinson’s disease and 1 percent of tremor patients in Michigan who would benefit from the procedure have undergone DBS.
 At U-M, we are proud to have one of the superior DBS programs in the country.
-We have developed a wide array of ways to improve DBS, including special imaging tools that help doctors more accurately place the electrodes and lead and intraoperative motor and speech testing that result in less side effects for the patient.
+We have developed a wide array of ways to improve DBS, including special imaging tools that help doctors more accurately place the electrodes, and lead intraoperative motor and speech testing that result in fewer side effects for the patient.

-U-M also is home to an active research program, where our team of experts is always working on ways to make DBS faster and more accurate.
+U-M is also home to an active research program, where our team of experts is always working on ways to make DBS faster and more accurate.
 We also regularly have clinical trials available for patients interested in participating.